Are demographically invariant models and representations in medical imaging fair?: Class-conditional representation invariance

 The situation in which $p(y \mid a)$ differs between domains is known as \emph{label shift}~\cite{TachetdesCombes2020,Li2020c}, and various methods have been developed to address it.
 One class of proposed solutions~\cite{TachetdesCombes2020,Li2018c} attempts to match the \emph{class-conditional} distributions~${p(z \mid y)}$ across groups, instead of the \emph{marginal} distributions~$p(z)$ like in the previous section.
 Formally, this requirement can be stated as

 Analogously to the previous section, observe that \cref{eq:class-conditional-invariance} implies equality of~$p(r \mid y, a)$ and~$p(\hat{y} \mid y, a)$ across groups, and thus $R, \hat{Y} \perp A \mid Y$.
-This corresponds to the \emph{separation} criterion in algorithmic fairness~\cite{Barocas2019}.
+This implies the \emph{separation} criterion in algorithmic fairness~\cite{Barocas2019}.
 Note that class-conditional representation invariance does \emph{not} imply marginal representation invariance, i.e., models that satisfy \cref{eq:class-conditional-invariance} may encode group membership in their latent space.

 Is class-conditional representation invariance a desirable property for medical imaging models?
 We argue here that this is not the case, even leaving aside the fact that group membership may be encoded.
 It is known that a risk score~$R$ cannot satisfy separation and be \emph{well-calibrated by groups} at the same time, except in pathological cases~\cite{Barocas2019}.
 For this reason, and because its intrinsic ethical significance appears unclear, it has been argued that separation \emph{at the risk score level} (${R \perp A \mid Y}$) may not be a desirable model property~\cite{Reich2020,Hedden2021,Petersen2023}.
 Notably, this is distinct from separation \emph{at the classification level} (${\hat{Y} \perp A \mid Y}$), which entails equal error rates between groups and may be a desirable aim.
 However, as has been pointed out elsewhere~\cite{Reich2020,Petersen2023}, error rate equality can be achieved without the overly restrictive requirement of class-conditionally invariant risk distributions.
 Further fundamental drawbacks of both marginal and class-conditional representation invariance approaches are discussed in the following section.